WokLibCodeClub/Python-Clock/Step4-Setting-second-hand-position/README_trinket.md

 Notice that this formula will sometimes give a negative answer.
 That's ok, because Python turtles don't mind if they are asked to point in a negative direction.
 A negative angle means you start at zero and go the opposite direction to normal.
 If you start at 0° and turn forwards by 90°, you can see that is exactly the same as starting at 0° and going in the opposite direction to -270°.

-We can put this into a Python function like this:
+We can put this formula into a Python function like this:

 ```python
 def clk_to_turt(ang):
     return 90 - ang
 ```

-This function should be put in the code before the ```while True``` loop.
+This function should be put into your code just *before* the ```while True:``` loop.

 When we call this function we put a number of degrees inside the brackets - this will be the clock angle.
 The function then sends back the angle converted to a turtle angle.